fredzzhang/pocket/pocket/utils/README.md

     * **det_boxes**: Detection box pairs in a 2-tuple
     * **scores**: (M,) Confidence scores for each detected box pair
     * Returns: (M,) Binary labels for each detected box pair

+`Properties:`
+* max_iou -> FloatTensor: Return the largest IoU with any ground truth instances for each detection
+* max_idx -> LongTensor: Return the index of ground truth instance each detection is associated with